cristinanegrean/cristinanegrean.github.io/_posts/2022-05-16-helm-your-way-to-kubernetes.markdown

 * list `Scheduled Tasks`, `Caches`, `Circuit Breakers`, `DB Connection Pools` details, if your service integrates with any.
 * display application’s `Request Mappings`.
 While I prefer `Swagger UI` as a `REST API Documentation Tool`, not all Spring Boot Java applications abide by the `REpresentational State Transfer` as an architectural style for distributed hypermedia systems, while they might provide some HTTP based APIs with some form of contract.
 * `Notifications` based on the `Event Journal` (see image below).
 In `Kubernetes` it is pretty common for services to come and go, however if you have a scenario of a critical stateful deployment with only one replica, and you want to be notified of its lifecycle events, it's possible to integrate `Spring Boot Admin` with monitoring tools like: `Slack`, `PagerDuty`, `OpsGenie`, `Email`.
+* Refreshing service configuration at runtime via `Insights->Environment` tab `Refresh context` link, which does a http request to discovered service management endpoint `/actuator/refresh`.

 <img class="img-responsive" src="{{ site.baseurl }}/img/posts/spring-boot-admin/journal_application_status_change_event.png" alt="Applications Status Change Event"/>